Eomys/pyleecan-doc/Tests_Turorials/how.to.use.marks.md

 * etc...

 The complete list is available in the file __pyleecan/pytest.ini__.
 If you want to create some, you'll have to write them in this file.

+## Go Further

+Pytest allow to parametrize tests.
+[Here is a another tutorial.](https://github.com/BenjaminGabet/pyleecan-doc/blob/patch-1/Tests_Turorials/how.to.parametrize.md)